What is the purpose of this program?

 - basic skills enhancement (reading, writing, and math instruction);

-- access and enrollment in GED (high school equivalency diploma) classes and/or computer literacy training;
+- access and enrollment in GED (high school equivalency diploma) classes, ESL classes and/or computer literacy training;

 - various job training and job readiness assessments (interviewing skills, conflict-resolution, financial budgeting);